geberl/swift-icloud-backup/README.md

 ### icloudoffload

-*Recursively remove the local copies of a directory below the iCloud Documents dir.*
+*Recursively remove the local copies of a directory below the iCloud Documents directory.*

 ```shell
 # Show help